0install/0install/README.md

 To install from source:

 1. Install [WODI](http://wodi.forge.ocamlcore.org/) (I used the 64-bit graphical installer).
 This gets you OCaml and a package manager for installing OCaml libraries.

+   During the install, you should select and install these Cygwin packags:
+   - `make`
+   - `mingw64-x86_64-gcc-core` or `mingw64-i686-gcc-core` (for 64-bit or 32-bit WODI)
+   - `gnupg`

+   If you don't get prompted, install [Cygwin](http://www.cygwin.com/) manually and use it to install the packages.

 2. Run "Wodi64 Cygwin".
 3. Install the dependencies with: